-The school district may develop procedures that make mediation available to allow you and the school district to resolve disagreements involving any matter under Part B of IDEA, including matters arising prior to the filing of a due process complaint.
-Thus, mediation is available to resolve disputes under Part B of IDEA, whether or not you have filed a due process complaint to request a due process hearing as described under the heading Filing a Due Process Complaint.
+Mediation is available through the NHED.
+Mediation is available to allow you and the school district to resolve disagreements involving any matter under IDEA which outlines the special education process including matters arising prior to the filing of a due process complaint.
+Thus, mediation is available to resolve disputes under IDEA, whether or not you have filed a due process complaint to request a due process hearing.
+A request for mediation shall be made in writing by either party to the commissioner of education.
+The mediation request shall specify the issue or issues in dispute and the relief sought.
+A mediation conference shall be conducted within 30 calendar days after receipt of a written request, which may be continued if mutually agreed to by the parties, at which time the parties will determine the issues to be decided and options to explore.